All Episodes

 They want to be able to deny any arrangement like this.

-There's no reason ATT should be able to offer something Netflix can't.
+There's no reason AT ⁇ T should be able to offer something Netflix can't.

-There's no reason Verizon should be able to offer something ATT, Netflix, and T-Mobile can't.
+There's no reason Verizon should be able to offer something AT ⁇ T, Netflix, and T-Mobile can't.

 And you need a command and control central authority to regulate this and to punish people who violate it.

-But what do you end up with if it's a see?
+But what do you end up with?

-You end up with the sameness.
+See, you end up with sameness.

 There's no difference in anything.

-Because then there's no need on the part of any of these companies to offer anything superior because it isn't going to matter.
+And then you're going to get mediocrity because then there's no need on the part of any of these companies to offer anything superior because it isn't going to matter.

 If they leave you and sign up with a competitor, it's going to be the same thing because everybody's going to have the same limits.